Slides and demos from F# presentation

 Real World Functional Programming explains functional

-for Try F# - an interactive environment that let's you try F# in the browser.
+This interactive environment let's you try F# in the browser.

 Research and teaching